-The RFC Dependency Spreadsheet has been used successfully since 2000 to assist care home operators and managers to calculate staffing levels.
+The RFC Dependency System (in preadsheet form) has been used successfully since 2000 to assist care home operators and managers to calculate staffing levels.
 As the underlying algorithms are improved in line with current dependencies it has been difficult to maintain the upgrade path for the spreadsheet-based clients.

 Satisfying CQC Requirements

 The CQC are aware of the RFC system in many areas, and their reports confirm the system meets their requirements.

 DepenSys assists the demonstration that the home is able to meet the needs of its residents, and to satisfy the requirements of the CQC as set out in the latest KLOE (Key Lines of Enquiry) published in November 2017: